1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 > Note: your binPath might be different than mine.

-You can open your **Services** view in Windows to see the new service.
+You can open your **Services** view in Windows to see a new service.

 ![Windows Services](./images/windowservices-serviceview.png)

-Right click on the new service, and select **Start**.
-It's status should change to **Running**.
+Right-click on the new service, and select **Start**.
+Its status should change to **Running**.

 Go back to your watch folder, and drop a new file in.
 It should be deleted after a minute.

 ![In Action](./images/windowservices-inaction.gif)

 ## Cleaning up

 You probably don't want to keep your test service around, so go ahead and stop it.
 Then issue the following command to remove it:

 ```bash
 > sc delete FolderCleaner
 ```

 And that's it!
 You've created your first Windows Service with .NET 7.  🎉

-I hope this tutorial has been helpful for you!
+I hope this tutorial has been helpful to you!
 If it has, please reach out to me on [Twitter](https://twitter.com/1kevgriff) or [Mastodon](https:/bbiz.io/1kevgriff).
 I'd love to hear from you!